The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 Only because of this determination do downtown Vancouver’s two most historic neighbourhoods remain intact for visitors like you to enjoy today!

 In the aftermath of the proposal’s defeat, the government invested in a revitalization campaign that restored Gastown Vancouver’s historic buildings and attracted a variety of new businesses to the area.

 The culmination of this revitalization project was the 1977 installation of the neighbourhood’s most famous landmark: Gastown Steam Clock in 1977.

 Gastown Vancouver has undergone a dramatic transformation from its rugged beginnings as a pioneer outpost in the late 19th century.

 It is now home to trendy cafes, fashionable art galleries and swanky eateries that rank amongst the best in the country.
 In addition to being one of Vancouver’s busiest nightlife districts, the area has also become the centre of the area’s booming tourist trade.

 Gentrification has also led to a demographic shift among the neighbourhood’s residents, with increasing numbers of young urban professionals moving into the areas newly upscale condominiums and apartments.

 If Gassy Jack were to take a stroll through Gastown today, he’d likely think he’d had one too many whiskies!

-I’ve dusted off all there is to do in Gastown Vancouver and maybe you’re an expert now – but maybe I missed something.
+I’ve dusted off all the best things to do in Gastown Vancouver and maybe you’re an expert now – but maybe I missed something.